amoore2600/rfdumper/README.md

 * Unzip the image
-* Write the image to the SD card (use dd, etcher, or any other image writing software)
+* Write the image to the SD card use [etcher}(https://www.balena.io/etcher/), dd or any other image writing software
 * Put a cart in the Retro Freak
 * Put the SD card in Retro Freak
 * Power on the Retro Freak